AhmedAyachi/QLBoost/README.md

     });
 The name property is playing the role of the key in the fields object.
 #### toArgType Method
 In some cases a graphql object type is needed to be used as an Output and Input type.
-Instead of redefining an Output type from scratch, you can use the **toArgType** method of the object returned by the ***GraphQLObject*** function to create an GraphQLInputType.
+Instead of redefining an Output type from scratch, you can use the **toArgType** method of the object returned by the ***GraphQLObject*** function to create a GraphQLInputType.
 |Param|Type|Description|
 |-------|------|-------|
 |name|Optional String|The Input type name.
 Default to the object name with "Arg" as a suffix|